mecid/mecid.github.io/_posts/2021-02-10-building-type-safe-networking-in-swift.md

 }
 ```

-In the example above, we also introduced proper error management to handle errors more gracefully.
+In the example above, we introduce the *decode* function allowing us to fetch and decode data using our *Request* type.
+Take a look at how we use the phantom type to decode value.
 Let's define a Github repo search request using the new API.

 ```swift
 extension Request where Response == SearchResponse {